What do funeral service workers do?

 - Help the family decide on burial, entombment, or cremation

 - Prepare the remains (the deceased’s body) for the funeral

 - Help to determine the locations, dates, and times of visitations

 - File death certificates and other legal documents with appropriate authorities

-Overall employment of funeral service workers is projected to decline 4 percent from 2019 to 2029.
+Overall employment of funeral service workers is projected to increase 4 percent from 2020 to 2030.

 Accredited by the American Board of Funeral Service Education since 1997.

 Certificate of Proficiency in Funeral Directing